-- 4.57 The Grid Code Review Panel and Distribution Code Review Panel asked for the Workgroup's recommendations to be taken forward in a single consultation covering the necessary Grid Code and Distribution Code changes.
-The proposals presented in this consultation have been refined in response to comments received from Panel members. - 4.58 The Workgroup's recommendations were consistent with the regulation but made reference to the Regulatory Instructions and Guidance (RIGs) document in respect to fuel or technology type definitions.
-The proposals detailed in this consultation contain additional provisions relating to fuel type and technology type definitions.
-These are intended to minimise duplication and inconsistency between Grid Code and Distribution Code requirements and that of the European Commission's regulation. - 4.59 To achieve this, the legal text presented Annex 1 provides for data to be submitted with respect to existing generators using either: - The RiGs list of fuel or technology type; or - The production type list contained in the Manual of Procedures for the
+- 4.58 The Grid Code Review Panel and Distribution Code Review Panel asked for the Workgroup's recommendations to be taken forward in a single consultation covering the necessary Grid Code and Distribution Code changes. - 4.59 The Workgroup's recommendations were consistent with the regulation but made reference to the Regulatory Instructions and Guidance (RIGs) document in respect to fuel or technology type definitions.
+The proposals detailed in this report contain additional provisions relating to fuel type and technology type definitions.
+These are intended to minimise duplication and inconsistency between Grid Code and Distribution Code requirements and those in the European Commission's Transparency Regulation. - 4.60 To achieve this, the legal text presented in the consultation provided for data to be submitted with respect to existing generators using either: - The RiGs list of fuel or technology type; or

-ENTSO-E Central Information Transparency Platform.

-- 4.60 For generators connecting after June 2014, use of ENTSO-E's definitions is stipulated. - 4.61 It should also be noted that the Workgroup's proposals did not cover all of the Grid Code changes that might be needed to meet the requirements of the Commission's regulations as these (outage information requirements for example) were outside the scope of the Workgroup but are being progressed under Grid Code issue GC0083.
+- The production type list contained in the Manual of Procedures for the ENTSO-E Central Information Transparency Platform5. - 4.61 For generators connected after June 2014, use of ENTSO-E's definitions is stipulated. - 4.62 It should also be noted that the Workgroup's proposals did not cover all of the Grid Code changes that might be needed to meet the requirements of the Commission's regulations as these (outage information requirements for example) were outside the scope of the Workgroup but have being progressed under Grid Code issue GC0083.